It is a rare disorder of the nervous system characterized by abnormal muscle coordination.

-Miller Fisher syndrome is a subgroup of a more common nervous disorder, as it is a rare self-limited variant of Guillain Barré syndrome, it is an anti-GQ1b immunoglobulin G antibody syndrome that affects the central nervous system and the peripheral nervous system.
+Miller Fisher syndrome is a subgroup of a more common nervous disorder.
+It is a rare self-limited variant of Guillain Barré syndrome; it is an anti-GQ1b immunoglobulin G antibody syndrome that affects the central and peripheral nervous system.

-The antiGQ1b immunoglobulin G antibody may play some important roles in the pathogenesis of Miller Fisher syndrome and related disorders.
+The antiGQ1b immunoglobulin G antibody may play some critical roles in the pathogenesis of Miller Fisher syndrome and related disorders.

-Plasmapheresis or intravenous immunoglobulin therapy may be warranted for Miller Fisher syndrome and Bickerstaff brainstem encephalitis, as well as Guillain Barré syndrome with ophthalmoplegia.
+Plasmapheresis or intravenous immunoglobulin therapy may be warranted for Miller Fisher syndrome, Bickerstaff brainstem encephalitis, and Guillain Barré syndrome with ophthalmoplegia.

 It is an acute neuromuscular polyneuropathic condition, causing ascending paralysis with a classically presenting triad of ophthalmoplegia, ataxia, and areflexia.

 Researchers first described the clinical triad in 1932.

 Two decades later, Canadian specialist Charles Miller Fisher was the first to publish a report in 1956 describing the clinical findings and defining the condition as a limited form of Guillain Barré syndrome.

 Both Guillain Barré syndrome and Miller Fisher syndrome are caused by a viral infection, most commonly the flu or stomach virus, and in some cases by bacteria, but it has not been possible to point out that they are the only causes of the disease.

 Symptoms usually begin to appear one to four weeks after infection with the virus.

 No one is entirely sure why Guillain Barré syndrome and Miller Fisher syndrome develop in response to these common illnesses.